outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- cancer treatment with organ damage
 		- this will involve smaller amounts of gentler but powerful anti-cancer substances
+			- 'cancer treatment with organ damage' diet:
-			- pomegranate/berries/grapes/apples/tomatoes/onions/citrus fruit for the quercetin which inhibits IGF-1, as well as wheat grass, brussel sprouts, broccoli sprouts, broccoli, mushrooms (medicinal mushrooms and also white button mushrooms), coconut, modified citrus pectin, rosemary, sage, and ashwagandha
+				- pomegranate/berries/grapes/apples/tomatoes/onions/citrus fruit for the quercetin which inhibits IGF-1, as well as wheat grass, brussel sprouts, broccoli sprouts, broccoli, mushrooms (medicinal mushrooms and also white button mushrooms), walnuts, macadamia nuts, flax seeds, coconut, modified citrus pectin, hibiscus, rosemary, sage, turmeric, and ashwagandha
-			- chlorogenic acid is a safe alternative to temozolomide for people with organ damage
+			- chlorogenic acid is a safer alternative to temozolomide for people with organ damage
 				- https://pubmed.ncbi.nlm.nih.gov/31660066/
-			- curcumin can be optimized for delivery to the brain, so buy it in this form rather than normal turmeric
+			- curcumin can be optimized for delivery to the brain, so either eat turmeric with black pepper or alternately, buy it in this form rather than normal turmeric
 				- https://www.sciencedirect.com/science/article/abs/pii/S0378517320304609
 			- avoid vitamin E supplements or in oil
-			- some supplements can either help or hurt cancer, such as CBD/quercetin
+			- some supplements can either help or hurt cancer, such as CBD/quercetin, depending on the cancer state/type
 		- some combinations of herbs have been tried successfully for brain cancer for a period of 2 - 4 years (with TMZ, radiation, surgery, and dexamethasone)
 			- mistletoe, valerian, stinging nettle, thyme, mountain germander, rosemary, oregano, yarrow, peppermint, lemon balm, chamomile, hops, st john's wort, glechoma hederacea (ground ivy/evergreen creeper), catnip, artemisia absinthium (common wormwood), artemisia vulgaris (common mugwort), greater celandine, erythrea centaurium, calendula officinalis (marigold), capsella bursa-pastoris (shepherd's purse), betula pendula roth (common birch), basil, althaea officinalis (marshmallow)
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5809810/